DanielCreggOrganization/ooc1-project-2022-danielcregg/README.md

 ## Running the Application

-Provide step by step instructions on how to run your applicaiton.
+Provide step by step instructions on how to run your application.
 Are there any prerequisite softwares required?

 ```list
 List the instructions step by step